Working at DJJ

 There is a fee to take the exam of $15.00 - $25.00 collected by the college.
 Test scores are also valid for entrance into the Technical College System of Georgia.

 To apply for a position, follow the instructions provided in the job announcement.
-You may also include a resume, but please do not submit a resume in lieu of the application.
-Positions advertised on this website are open to all eligible persons who meet the minimum qualifications for the positions, unless otherwise noted in the vacancy announcement.
+You may also include a resume, but please do not submit a resume instead of the application.
+Positions advertised on this website are open to all eligible persons who meet the minimum qualifications for the positions unless otherwise noted in the vacancy announcement.
 Review current DJJ openings for employment here.
-Some job applicants, particularly, Juvenile Correctional Officers, may need to have Peace Officer Standards and Training Certification and successfully pass the COMPASS Exam.
+Some job applicants, particularly Juvenile Correctional Officers, may need to have Peace Officer Standards and Training Certification and successfully pass the COMPASS Exam.

 Test takers who have valid, current passing scores will be allowed to submit proof of successful completion through 12-31-14 for advertised JPPS 2 positions.

-Due to the large volume of responses, only those individuals whose experience and skills best meet the requirements of the position will be contacted directly by the hiring manager for an interview.
+Due to the large volume of responses, only those individuals whose experience and skills best meet the position's requirements will be contacted directly by the hiring manager for an interview.

 All applicants are subject to employment verification, as well as background and criminal record investigations.
 Applicants with felony convictions or pending criminal charges cannot be considered for employment.

-DJJ is a registered participant in the federal work authorization program commonly known as E-Verify, and uses the program to verify employment eligibility of all employees.
+DJJ is a registered participant in the federal work authorization program commonly known as E-Verify and uses the program to verify all employees' employment eligibility.

 In accordance with the Immigration Reform and Control Act, DJJ employs U.S. Citizens and authorized aliens.
 All applicants are required to verify their identity and employment eligibility.

-DJJ does not discriminate on the basis of race, color, national origin, sex, religion, age, disability or other protected categories in employment or the provision of services.
+DJJ does not discriminate based on race, color, national origin, sex, religion, age, disability or other protected categories in employment or services provision.

-In accordance with the Americans with Disabilities Act (ADA), if you are an individual with a disability and wish to acquire this job announcement in an alternative format or, if you are an individual with a disability who may require assistance or other reasonable accommodation in order to participate in the selection process for any of the positions listed in this Job Announcement, you may contact the Department of Juvenile Justice's Benefits and ADA Coordinator (Jarnetta Tharpe) at 404-508-6636.
-Speech or hearing impaired applicants with access to TDD equipment may use statewide TDD Relay Service by calling 1-800-255-0056.
+In accordance with the Americans with Disabilities Act (ADA), if you are an individual with a disability and wish to acquire this job announcement in an alternative format or if you are an individual with a disability who may require assistance or other reasonable accommodation to participate in the selection process for any of the positions listed in this Job Announcement, you may contact the Office of Human Resources, ADA and Compliance at 404-294-3431.
+Speech or deaf and hard of hearing applicants with access to TDD equipment may use statewide TDD Relay Service by calling 1-800-255-0056.